Lovelace-Learning-Labs/ads-learn-lms/04-heaps/10-discussion-questions.md

     - Minimum number of nodes
     - Minimum number of leaf nodes
     - How are these numbers related to each other?
+1. The video lesson describes the layout of a 1-indexed heap, with a null value at array index 0.
+This question asks you to consider a 0-indexed heap.
+    - What equations could you use to find the parent and left/right child indices for a heap node at index \\(i\\)?
+    - What advantage might there be to using a 1-indexed heap?
+1. The interface for `heapsort` makes a lot of assumptions about the user's data.
+What are some of these assumptions, and how would you need to adjust your code to relax them?
 1. In class we discussed max-heaps.
 Min-heaps also exist, they're the same except for the record with minimum priority is what gets removed.
 How would you need to change your heap implementation to get a min-heap?
 1. Could you implement the sort part of the heapsort algorithm faster than \\(O(n*log(n))\\) if you had a second array to copy values into?
 Why or why not?
 1. How would you delete an arbitrary node from a heap?